Table of contents

 The below steps describe the most basic use-case when working with pick orders.

-We assume that you are comfortable with creating and picking orders in Ongoing.
+We assume that you are comfortable with creating and allocating orders in Ongoing.
 It is described in this tutorial how to do that.

-For demonstration purposes, we have created 5 orders which we have picked:
+For demonstration purposes, we have created 5 orders which we have allocated:

 Step 2: creating the pick order